Can Therapy With A Marriage Counselor Save Your Marriage?

 Marriage counseling can greatly improve your relationship

-Should your goal be to save your marriage?
+Should your goal be to save your marriage and family?

 Although a marriage counselor may not tell you to break up with your partner, they could help you decide whether the marriage is worth the save and facilitate a conversation about what you and your partner want.
 Some marriages fail, and that’s okay.